LordofGhost/TicTacToe/README.md

 # Tic Tac Toe

-This is a simple terminal based TicTacToe game.
+This is a terminal based TicTacToe game.

 I created this project because I was interested in the miniMax algorithm and fascinated by the idea of creating an AI that is better in a game than myself.